Matrocoles/Skald_TurnBasedStrategy_Code/docs/faction-abilities.md

 * **Passive – Coordinated Volley:** After a Human fighter spends an action to attack, adjacent Human allies gain `+1 AttackDice` on their next attack before the round ends.
 * **Skirmish Ability – Rallying Shot (Action):** Make a ranged attack.
 If at least one hit lands, choose an ally within `AttackRange`; that ally gains `+1 Movement` until the end of the round and may immediately shift 1 square.
-* **Line Ability – Shield Wall Pivot (Reaction):** When an adjacent ally is targeted, expend the reaction to grant that ally `+1 Defence` for that attack and swap positions after damage is resolved if the ally survives.
+* **Line Ability – Shield Wall Rally (Action, cooldown 2 rounds):** Spend an action to choose an adjacent ally and reform the line.
+You and the ally each gain `+1 Defence` until the start of your next activation and may immediately shift 1 square, swapping positions if desired.
-* **Elite Ability – Tactical Reserves (Action):** Skip this fighter’s attack to instead ready nearby troops.
-Up to two allies within 3 squares immediately refresh one spent action or reaction (designer’s choice) but cannot take the same ability twice per round.
+* **Elite Ability – Tactical Reserves (Action, cooldown 2 rounds):** Spend an action to direct reinforcements.
+Choose up to two allies within 5 squares; each may immediately move up to 2 squares and gains `+1 AttackDice` on their next attack this round.

 ## Orc Faction

 * **Passive – Blood Frenzy:** When an Orc fighter scores at least one critical hit, it gains `+1 Strength` until it misses an attack.
-* **Skirmish Ability – Brutal Charge (Action):** Move up to `Movement + 2` toward a visible enemy.
-If the fighter moved at least 4 squares, add `+1 AttackDamage` for this attack.
+* **Skirmish Ability – Brutal Charge (Action, cooldown 2 rounds):** Begin a rush gaining `+2 Movement` toward a visible enemy.
+If the fighter travels at least 4 squares, their next attack this activation gains `+1 AttackDamage` and `+1 AttackDice`.
 * **Line Ability – Smash Through (Action):** Make an attack.
 On any hit, push the target 1 square and reduce its `Defence` by 1 (stacking) until the end of the round.
 * **Elite Ability – WAAAGH!
-Roar (Free, once per battle):** Trigger after rolling initiative.
-All Orc allies gain `+1 AttackDice` on their first attack this round and ignore difficult terrain for their first move.
+Roar (Action, spend 2 actions, cooldown 3 rounds):** After this fighter activates, unleash a deafening roar.
+All Orc allies gain `+2 Movement`, `+1 AttackDice`, ignore difficult terrain on their first movement, and score critical hits on rolls of 5-6 until the round ends.

 ## Dwarf Faction

 * **Passive – Stalwart Line:** Dwarven fighters standing adjacent to at least one Dwarf ally gain `+1 Defence` and cannot be pushed more than 1 square per effect.
-* **Skirmish Ability – Forgeguard Brace (Reaction):** When charged from 2+ squares away, deal `1` automatic damage before the attack roll and gain `+2 Defence` against that attack.
+* **Skirmish Ability – Forgeguard Brace (Action, cooldown 2 rounds):** Spend an action to lock shields.
+Gain `+2 Defence` until the start of your next activation.
+The first enemy that moves adjacent during that time suffers `1` automatic damage and `-1 Movement` until end of round.
-* **Line Ability – Rune-etched Riposte (Action):** Expend an action to ready a rune.
-Until the fighter next attacks, the first melee attacker that hits them suffers `AttackDamage` back as retaliatory damage.
+* **Line Ability – Rune-etched Riposte (Action, cooldown 2 rounds):** Spend an action to etch retaliatory runes.
+Until the fighter next attacks, the first melee attacker that targets them suffers `AttackDamage` for each miss rolled during that attack.
 * **Elite Ability – Deep Delve Mortar (Action, cooldown 2 rounds):** Choose a point within 6 squares and roll an attack with `AttackDice - 1` dice.
 On a hit, deal full `AttackDamage` to the target and half to adjacent enemies; on a critical, also inflict `-2 Movement` until their next activation.

 ## Elf Faction

 * **Passive – Grace of the Sylphs:** After an Elf fighter resolves movement without taking damage, they gain `+1 Evasion` equivalent (treat incoming attack rolls as having `-1 AttackDice`) until hit.
 * **Skirmish Ability – Veil Step (Action):** Teleport up to 3 squares to a visible empty tile.
 The next attack this turn gains `+1 AttackRange`.
-* **Line Ability – Moonlance Flurry (Action):** Make two attacks with `-1 AttackDice` each; critical hits restore 1 spent reaction.
+* **Line Ability – Moonlance Flurry (Action):** Make a single sweeping attack with `+1 AttackDice`.
 * **Elite Ability – Starfall Invocation (Action, once per battle):** Select a target within 8 squares.
 Roll an attack with `+1 AttackDice`; on a hit, deal normal damage and blind the target (they roll `-1 AttackDice`) until the end of their next activation.

 ## LizardFolk Faction

 * **Passive – Cold-blooded Focus:** Lizardfolk ignore the first `-1` penalty applied to their `Strength` or `AttackDice` each round.
-* **Skirmish Ability – Tail Sweep (Action):** Attack all adjacent enemies with `AttackDice - 1` dice.
+* **Skirmish Ability – Tail Sweep (Action, cooldown 2 rounds):** Attack all adjacent enemies with `AttackDice - 1` dice.
 Any enemy hit suffers `-1 Movement` until end of round.
-* **Line Ability – Amphibious Rush (Action):** When entering or starting in water terrain, gain `+2 Movement` and `+1 AttackDice` for the turn.
+* **Line Ability – Amphibious Rush (Action):** When entering or starting in difficult terrain, gain `+2 Movement` and `+1 AttackDice` for the turn.
-* **Elite Ability – Primeval Regeneration (Free, cooldown 3 rounds):** At the start of this fighter’s activation, restore `1d3` Health (capped by max) and cleanse one debuff (e.g. slowed, weakened).
+* **Elite Ability – Primeval Regeneration (Free, cooldown 3 rounds):** At the start of this fighter’s activation, restore `3` Health (capped by max) and cleanse one debuff (e.g. slowed, weakened).

 ## Undead Faction

-* **Passive – Necrotic Resilience:** When reduced to 1 Health, Undead fighters gain `+1 Defence` and `+1 AttackDice` until they heal above 1 Health and ignore morale-based effects.
+* **Passive – Necrotic Resilience:** When reduced to 5 Health, Undead fighters gain `+1 Defence` and `+1 AttackDice` until they heal above 5 Health and ignore morale-based effects.
-* **Skirmish Ability – Grave Grasp (Action):** Attack a target within 3 squares.
+* **Skirmish Ability – Grave Grasp (Action, cooldown 2 rounds):** Attack a target within 3 squares.
 On a hit, root the enemy (Movement becomes 0) until end of its next activation.
-* **Line Ability – Soul Harvest (Action):** After defeating an enemy this activation, immediately gain `+1 AttackDice` and heal 1 Health (cannot exceed max).
-If no enemy dies, regain the action instead.
+* **Line Ability – Soul Harvest (Action, cooldown 2 rounds):** Make an attack with `+1 AttackDice`.
+Heal `+1 Health` for each hit scored on this attack (cannot exceed max).
-* **Elite Ability – Deathless Advance (Free, once per battle):** When reduced to 0 Health, stand back up at 1 Health and gain `+2 AttackDice` for the rest of the round; afterwards, remove this ability.
+* **Elite Ability – Deathless Advance (Passive, cooldown 10 rounds):** When reduced to 0 Health, immediately rise again with `5 Health`.
+This passive cannot trigger again until 10 rounds have passed.

 ## Gnoll Faction